Positive SEO Example Campaign to Take Part in

 How positive SEO works

-Last time I defined what I consider to be positive SEO.
-Also I went into detail to explain my concept of Google Parkour.
+Last time I defined what I consider to be positive SEO and showed an example.

-Last time I have shown how the #1 ranking of SEO Smarty for the term [image seo] brings me a few visitors almost each day.
+Last time I have shown how the #1 ranking of SEO Smarty for the term [image seo] got me dozens of qualified visitors.

 1. valuable content